 Over the past few years, there has been a dramatic increase in the number of rental properties in Arizona, including short-term/vacation rentals.
-Sometimes an association’s board or manager frequently contact legal counsel for assistance in dealing with tenants who do not comply with the governing documents.
-The short-tern/vacation rentals present a unique enforcement challenge due to their temporary nature.
+Along with the increase in rental properties has come an increase in complaints from boards and managers regarding how to handle tenants who do not comply with the governing documents and owners who violate the association’s rental restrictions.

 Rental Property– A.R.S.
 Sections 33-1260.01 and 33-1806.01